AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 val chatPinMessageController:EaseChatPinMessageController by lazy {
   EaseChatPinMessageController(mContext,this@EaseChatLayout, conversationId, viewModel)
 }
-// Initialize the controller that contains pin list entries and built-in click event listening callbacks
+// Initialize the controller.
-// When the original message exists, the list scrolls to the original message position by default TODO：以上两行是不是可以这样：
-Initialize the controller, including embedding the click event in the entry of the list of pinned messages to allow the list to scroll to the original message position by default upon a click on the entry if the original message exists. chatPinMessageController.initPinInfoView()
+chatPinMessageController.initPinInfoView()
-// Display the list of pinned messages
+// Display the list of pinned messages.
 // Get the message pinning data from the server chatPinMessageController.fetchPinnedMessagesFromServer()
-// After successful acquisition, call the setData method to set the data source for the controller value: MutableList<ChatMessage>?    // TODO: for the controller? 要删掉 value 吗？ override fun onFetchPinMessageFromServerSuccess(value: MutableList<ChatMessage>?) {
+// After successful acquisition, call the setData method to set the data source for the controller: MutableList<ChatMessage>? override fun onFetchPinMessageFromServerSuccess(value: MutableList<ChatMessage>?) {
   if (value.isNullOrEmpty()){
     chatPinMessageController.hidePinInfoView()